wk-j/configurations/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name:  🎉  Feature request
+name:  Feature request
+labels: enhancement
 about: Suggest an idea for this project
 ---

-### :tada:  Feature request
+### Feature request